FAQs

 All initial inquiries should be routed through the Ombudsman’s Office so they can be routed to the appropriate department and answered appropriately.
 Contact the Ombudsman via email at ombudsman@richlandcountysc.gov or call 803-929-6000.

 Have a question or comment to be addressed during a TPAC meeting?
-Email them to TPAC@richlandcountysc.gov.
-They should be received no later than noon the day of the appropriate meeting.
+Email it to TPAC@richlandcountysc.gov.
+Questions and comments should be received no later than noon the day of the appropriate meeting.

 Please email these requests to transportationpenny@richlandcountysc.gov.
 Our department will reach out to you to schedule a meeting.

-The Penny focuses on three main categories under the specific umbrella of county roads and transportation systems.
-Those three categories are 1) Roadways, 2) The COMET, and 3) Bikeways, pedestrian improvements, and greenways.
+The Penny focuses on three main categories under the specific umbrella of County roads and transportation systems.
+Those categories are: 1) roadways, 2) The COMET, and 3) bikeways, pedestrian improvements, and greenways.

-The total accumulation of $1.07 billion from the penny has been allocated over half of the funds, $656 million, to be used for the improvement of roadways in Richland County, including widening of highly trafficked areas, intersection improvement, dirt road paving, resurfacing, and special projects such as improving the interchange of Broad River Road and I-20.
+Of the Penny's total accumulation of $1.07 billion, over half of the funds, $656 million, have been allocated for improving roadways in Richland County, including widening of high-traffic areas, intersection improvements, dirt road paving, resurfacing, and special projects such as improving the interchange of Broad River Road and I-20.

-An integral part of the transportation system in Columbia, the COMET has also been a beneficiary of the Penny, which has helped to fund the overall improvement of the system from the creation of new routes and enhancements to bus stops and the expansion of its fleet.
+An integral part of the transportation system in Columbia, The COMET has also benefited from the Penny, which has helped to fund the system's overall improvement by creating new routes and ensuring fleet expansion and enhancements to bus stops.

-The money allocated toward improving pedestrian and bicyclist's experience has allowed for the addition of bike paths, sidewalks, and greenways throughout the county.
+The money allocated toward improving the transportation experience for pedestrians and bicyclists has allowed for the addition of bike paths, sidewalks and greenways throughout the County.

 Through funds generated by the Penny, 120 miles of roads have been resurfaced, 85 dirt roads have been paved, 11 intersections have been constructed, and more than 500 roadways, bikeways, and greenways have been completed.
 You can find a full list of active projects by visiting the Richland Penny website at https://richlandpenny.com/active-projects/